Clicky Skip to Content

 By the way, if you are interested in How Long Does Jelly Take To Set, check out my article on that.

-After each cooking cycle, you need to depressurize the pot in order to open it and enjoy your food.
-If you leave the pressure cooker unattended after the cooking process is complete, the pressure will slowly decrease.
 If you try to release the pressure quickly, especially when cooking liquid or frothy foods, steam and food can come out of the same hole, creating a mess in the kitchen.
-When manually releasing a pot filled with soup or broth, steam can splatter and splatter all over the kitchen.
+When manually releasing a pot filled with soup or broth, steam can splatter all over the kitchen.

 It takes a long time for a pot filled with broth or soup to release pressure naturally.
-A pot filled with liquid can take a while to release pressure, so manually releasing pressure can take a good 5 minutes.
+A pot filled with liquid can take a while to release pressure, so manually releasing pressure can take 5 minutes.
 First, the pot needs to be pressurized, which can take 10 minutes or more, depending on the amount of food it contains.

 ReleaseTime